akassama/igniter-cms/README.md

     * Create the Database: Using your database management system (e.g., PhpMyAdmin), create a new database with the same name specified in `Database.php`.
     * Set Up Base URL: Edit the configuration file located in `app/Config/App.php`:
     * Run migrations: `php spark migrate`.
 This command will execute all available migrations, creating the necessary database tables.
+    * Delete Tables: if you want to clear all tables from the database, run the command `php spark delete:tables` and type `yes`.
     * Start the Application
       Ensure that your local server (e.g., Apache, Nginx) is running, then navigate to the base URL you set earlier:
     ```